Probing the micromechanics of a multi-contact interface at the onset of frictional sliding: Comparison with models predictions

-Such a scenario has been theoretically predicted by Cattaneo and Mindlin (CM) \cite{Cattaneo-RANL-1938,Mindlin-JAppMech-1949} who have considered the combined normal and shear loading of a contact between spherical elastic bodies.
-Their calculations assume that (1) both surfaces are \textit{smooth}, (2) the pressure distribution $p$ within the contact is unchanged upon shearing and given by Hertz contact theory, and (3) Amontons' law of friction is valid locally at any $(r,\theta)$ position (Fig. \ref{Fig1}, upper inset), i.e. slip occurs wherever the shear stress $q$ reaches $\mu p$, $\mu$ being the friction coefficient.
-For a contact of radius $a$ between a rigid sphere of radius $R$ and an elastic plane of reduced modulus $E^*=\frac{E}{1-\nu^2}$ under normal load $P$, $p(r,\theta)$ is given by $p(r)=p_0 \sqrt{1-r^2/a^2}$ with $p_0^3=\frac{6 P E^{*2}}{\pi^3 R^2}$.
-CM predicts the coexistence of an inner adhesive circular region of radius $c=a \left( 1-Q/(\mu P) \right)^{1/3}$ surrounded by an outer slip annulus.
-Using a superposition principle, CM's calculations provide complete analytic expressions for $u_x$ within the contact, in both the stick and slip regions \cite{HillsNowell.MechFrettingFatigue.1994,Johnson-CUP-1985}.
-Further derivations by Johnson \cite{Johnson-CUP-1985} also give $u_x$ outside the contact, thus providing the entire field at the interface.
-Comparison between CM's and measured $u_x$ were done in two ways, by averaging $u_x(r,\theta)$ over $\theta$ (Fig. \ref{Fig3}(a)), and by evaluating $u_x(a,\theta)$ with $\theta$ running from 0 to $2\pi$ (Fig. \ref{Fig3}(b)).
+These precise local mechanical measurements are directly amenable to comparison with existing theoretical models of incipient sliding.
+The first model, for a non-adhesive elastic sphere-on-plane contact, was derived independently by Cattaneo and Mindlin (CM) \cite{Cattaneo-RANL-1938,Mindlin-JAppMech-1949}.
+Since then, this classic model has been refined and extended in various ways (see for instance \cite{JohnsonBook,HillsBook,Ciavarella1998} and references therein), for instance by introducing macroscopic adhesion \cite{SavkoorThesis,SavkoorBriggs1977} or the elasto-plasticity of the materials \cite{Etsion2010}.
+Since (i) adhesive forces were found to be negligible in our experiments (no measurable pull-off force upon retraction of the contact) and (ii) PDMS was used far from its plastic limit, our measurements were compared to CM's model.

-In Fig. \ref{Fig3}(a), displacement curves are shown for all values of $Q$ corresponding to the dotted positions along the $Q$ curve in Fig. \ref{Fig1}.
-The inset shows $u_x(r)-u_x(0)$ in the steady sliding regime at the last four dotted points.
-Evaluation of $u_x(a,\theta)$ (Fig. \ref{Fig3}(b)) is done similarly at the same dotted points in the transient loading regime and in steady sliding (inset).
-As shown, a good overall agreement between CM's predictions (red solid lines) and the measured $u_x$ is found.
-Close look at their radial dependence even shows that the radius of the stick region is very close to CM's prediction for $c$.
-In addition, CM's expressions for $u_x(a,\theta)$ predict a $cos(2\theta)$ dependence, which is well reproduced over the whole $\theta$ range and for all $Q$.
+CM's calculations assume that (1) both surfaces are \textit{smooth}, (2) the pressure distribution $\sigma_{zz}$ within the contact is unchanged upon shearing and given by Hertz contact theory, and (3) Amontons-Coulomb's law of friction is valid locally at any position within the contact, \textit{i.e.} slip occurs wherever the shear stress $\sigma_{xz}$ reaches $\mu \sigma_{zz}$, $\mu$ being the macroscopic friction coefficient\footnote{CM's model postulates the existence of a single, stress-independent friction coefficient, \textit{i.e.} static and dynamical friction coefficients are equal, and thus predicts no static overshoot in the $Q$ curve.}.
+CM's model predicts the coexistence of an inner adhesive circular region of radius $c$, which decreases with $Q$ according to